-- You should be independent in using crutches or sticks. - You should be independent on the stairs. - You should be independently getting in and out of bed. - You should be independent with your exercises.
+- You should be independent in using crutches or sticks. - You should be independent on the stairs. - You should be independently getting in and out of bed. - You should be independent with your exercises - If you can do all of the above AND you have been cleared by your consultant, you will be discharged from the physiotherapy service and you will go home.